balmjs/balmjs.github.io/docs/v2/guide/getting-started.md

 });
 ```

-> Tips: If you refer to balm's standard project structure, you can develop your project with almost zero configuration.
+> Tips: If you refer to balm's standard project structure, you can develop your project with almost **zero configuration**.

-🌰 For example:
+:chestnut: For example:

 ```js
 const balm = require('balm');